toastyThink/dog_park_finder/README.md

 # D🐶g Park Findr

 Have you ever wondered what dog parks or pet friendly parks are nearby?
 D🐶g Park Findr is the answer!
-You can search in the surrounding radius of specified coordinates!
+You can search in a surrounding radius of 5,000 meters from the specified coordinates!
 Instead of browsing online endlessly, save time by simply entering the coordinates of an area.
 D🐶g Park Findr has your bacK!

 An example of searching for dog parks in New York City:
 ![Alt text](src/assets/Public/image.png)